pushpendukar/pushpendukar.github.io/_pages/about.md

 <!--YOUR SCROLL CONTENT HERE-->
 <p align="left" class="infotxt" >

+[August, 2023] Awarded an <b>Excellent Performance</b> rating for overall academic performance in the 2022-2023 academic year at the University of Nottingham Ningbo China.
+<br><br>
 [August, 2023] Delivered <b>Keynote Speech</b> at International Conference on Image, Algorithms and Artificial Intelligence (ICIAAI2023), Singapore, 11th August 2023.
 <br><br>
 [August, 2023] Happy to share that our paptent titled "An Advanced Wireless Sensor Network System and Method for Accurate Information Gathering form a Radiation Affected Area" has <b>granted</b> on 3rd August 2023.